shivanip05/shivanip05.github.io/README.md

 * Looking for my first internship!

 ## Projects I'm especially proud of
-Currently working on: Teaching myself Python
+Currently working on: teaching myself Python, this website!
-(Unfortunately I cannot post these as that would be a violation of course policy but I would be happy to discuss!)
+* Lossy image compressor (Unfortunately I cannot post this as that would be a violation of course policy but I would be happy to discuss!)
-* Lossy image compressor